 Grace-Evangeline Mason (b.1994) is a composer of orchestral, chamber, choral, electronic and operatic music based in the UK.
 Described as having a ‘keen ear for musical texture - from dreamy hazes of electronic sound to sumptuous choral writing’ [BBC], Mason creates ethereal sound-worlds often inspired by art, poetry and literature to take a listener on a narrative journey.
 Her music has been performed as part of the BBC Proms, broadcast on BBC Radios 3 and 4, and at venues both across the UK and internationally.

-Her work 'RIVER', described as 'highly charged [with] pungent harmonies rippling downwards, fierce accents, and the odd detuned chord' [The Times], was co-commissioned by BBC Radio 4's 'Front Row' programme and the BBC Proms to celebrate the 300th anniversary of Handel's 'Water Music.'
-'RIVER' was premiered by London Early Opera on a boat on the River Thames and followed by three performances at the 2017 BBC Proms by the Royal Northern Sinfonia under Nicholas McGegan, which was broadcast live on BBC Radio 3.
+Her work 'RIVER', described as 'highly charged [with] pungent harmonies rippling downwards, fierce accents, and the odd detuned chord' [The Times], was co-commissioned by BBC Radio 4's 'Front Row' Programme and the BBC Proms to celebrate the 300th anniversary of Handel's 'Water Music.'
+'RIVER' was premiered by London Early Opera on a boat on the River Thames followed by three performances at the 2017 BBC Proms by the Royal Northern Sinfonia under Nicholas McGegan, which was broadcast live on BBC Radio 3.